Bitrise raises $20 million for mobile continuous integration and delivery

 Bitrise, a five-year-old startup developing continuous integration and delivery solutions for mobile platforms, today announced that it has secured $20 million in a series B funding round led by Partech.
 The round, which saw contributions from new investor Zobito and existing investors OpenOcean, Y Combinator, and Fiedler Capital, brings Bitrise’s total raised to over $40 million, following a $3.2 million series A in July 2017.
-Cofounder and CEO Barnabas Birmacher says the new funds will be used to ramp up hiring in the company’s U.S., U.K., and Hungarian offices and explore new markets.
+Cofounder and CEO Barnabas Birmacher says the new funds will be used to ramp up hiring in the company’s U.S., U.K., and Hungarian offices and to explore new markets.

 “Mobile is the world’s most popular computing platform and critical to every business’ long-term success,” said Birmacher.
 “At the same time, developing for mobile is fundamentally different than any other form of software development.
 By acknowledging those differences, we’ve crafted a mobile CI/CD platform that unburdens and empowers close to 100,000 mobile developers to deliver their best possible work.”